chithelma/DELAYED-OIL-CV/README.md

 """
 __SQL__
+"""
-""" Cash Constant Evacuation from the Tellers.
+Cash Constant Evacuation from the Tellers.
 Ensuring the tellers are properly balanced every day Checking and balancing of all transit account
-Every day cash balancing in the vault"""
+Every day cash balancing in the vault
+"""
+"""

+### Results

+Vlookup